 You better be careful.

-Leave go of it.
+Leave go of it?

-The Alliance made by God and the Democrat Party, Bill Clinton and Obama.
+The alliance made by God and the Democrat Party, Bill Clinton and Obama.

-Yeah, it's it wasn't Bing Crosby White Christmas.
+Yeah, it wasn't Bing Crosby white Christmas.

-Rooney in Rockville, Connecticut.
+Let's see, Rooney in Rockville, Connecticut.

-Rooney, you're next on the EIB network.
+Rooney, you're next on the EIB.

 Great to have you here.